argoproj-labs/argocd-rbac-operator/README.md

 ### Deployment types

 As for now only single Argo CD deployment type is supported.
-The default Argo CD namespace is defined as `argocd`, to change that you have to make a change in `internal/controller/common/values.go`.
+The default Argo CD namespace is defined as `argocd`, to change that you have to provide a flag --argocd-rbac-cm-namespace="your-argocd-namespace".

 ## Roadmap